a-shahrabi/shiny-museum/README.md

 # 🌟 AI-Powered Digital Exhibit: Showcasing Inventors

 Welcome to the **AI-Powered Digital Exhibit: Showcasing Inventors**, an interactive and educational platform highlighting inventors from diverse backgrounds whose work has positively impacted society.
-This exhibit celebrates innovation in areas such as **Healthcare**, **Accessibility**, **Social Justice**, and beyond — with a focus on inclusion, representation, and social change
+This exhibit celebrates innovation in areas such as **Healthcare**, **Accessibility**, **Social Justice**, and beyond — with a focus on inclusion, representation, and social change.

 ---